If you have a lot of friends, you’re probably more active in politics

 When we think about the type of person who is active in politics, most of us have in mind someone who holds strong opinions about current issues and events, who pays attention to the news, and who is active in the community.
 And this is mostly right.
 Extensive research on political participation has shown that having more years of formal education, stronger political commitments, and more regular patterns of religious attendance increases your likelihood of being more active in politics.
 But more recently, scholars have argued that political participation is not simply a function of our personal attributes, but the broader social environment as well.
 Recent research suggests that having more close personal connections is strongly linked to more regular political participation.

 To measure close social ties, we employed an egocentric social network battery designed to measure these types of personal connections.
-To identify members of a core social network, respondents were required the name people with whom they “discussed important personal matters or concerns” in the previous six months, regardless of the nature of the relationship or the frequency of interaction.
+To identify members of a core social network, respondents were required to name people with whom they “discussed important personal matters or concerns” in the previous six months, regardless of the nature of the relationship or the frequency of interaction.
 To learn more about our approach to measuring social networks read our related report: “Socially distant: How our divided social networks explain our politics.”

 One of the most basic political activities—voting—is much more common among those with robust social networks.
 Americans with more social connections are far more likely to report that they always participate in national elections than those with few or none.
 Among those with zero people in their network, less than half (45 percent) say they always vote.
 Americans with between one and three close social contacts report only modestly higher rates of voting with 51 percent reporting that they always vote.
 In contrast, 71 percent of Americans with large social networks (six or seven social contacts), say they always vote in national elections.